woopstar/hsem/README.md

 ### Default disabled sensors

-The [Huawei Solar integration by wlcrs](https://github.com/wlcrs/huawei_solar) provides `sensor.inverter_active_power_control` but it is disabled by default.
+The [Huawei Solar integration by wlcrs](https://github.com/wlcrs/huawei_solar) provides `sensor.inverter_active_power_control` and `sensor.batteries_rated_capacity` but it is disabled by default.
 To use this entity, go to the device settings, select the inverter and show hidden/disabled entities.
-Find the `sensor.inverter_active_power_control` and enable it.
+Find the `sensor.inverter_active_power_control` and `sensor.batteries_rated_capacity` and enable it.

 ---